IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 programs using libpcap, to read and write network traces.
 This document describes version 2 of the pcap format.

-This document is published as historical, as there has existed for some time, an updated format originally called "pcapng", that replaces this file format.
+This document is published as historical, as there has existed for some time, an updated format called "pcapng", that replaces this file format.
 See {{?I-D.ietf-opsawg-pcapng}}
 No new extensions for this format are expected, although new LINKLAYER types that are registed using {{!I-D.ietf.opsawg-pcaplinktype}} can be included in pcap files.

 A major limitation of the pcap v2 format described here is that files consist of a header which is different than the other blocks in the file.